s4mpl/portfolio/README.md

 My own personal website, created primarily with Next.js and Tailwind CSS.

-It is currently being hosted on https://brandanroachell-s4mpl.vercel.app/
+It is currently being hosted at https://brandanroachell.com/